War in Ukraine: A Visual Timeline

 Project HOPE donates medical equipment to the Kramatorsk Oncology Center in the Donetsk region.
 Three years into our response, Project HOPE has donated $15 million in essential pharmaceuticals, medical supplies and equipment.

-Over the past three years, Project HOPE’s programming in Ukraine has directly impacted more than 1.85 million people and provided continuous and comprehensive support to 108 health facilities in 2024.
+Over the past four years, Project HOPE’s programming in Ukraine has directly impacted more than 2.1 million people and provided continuous and comprehensive support to 227 health facilities.